Persimmon and housebuilders set foundations for FTSE gains

-LONDON Britain's major share index climbed higher on Wednesday, bolstered by buoyant housebuilders after a strong trading update from Persimmon, as strength in consumer staples underpinned gains.
+LONDON (Reuters) - Britain's major share index climbed higher on Wednesday, bolstered by buoyant housebuilders after a strong trading update from Persimmon, as strength in consumer staples underpinned gains.

 The FTSE 100 .FTSE ended up 0.1 percent, while mid-caps .FTMC gained 0.8 percent.